PanIntegralus/idleaura/README.md

 # idleaura
-Idle Aura extension extracted from Opera GX to play on any browser.
+Opera GX's Idle Aura extension exported to play on any browser.